mainlp/mainlp.github.io/_pages/thesis.md

   A student project could involve investigating under which circumstances and for which NLP tasks gaze data can be beneficial, or whether we can achieve the same effect with artificially synthesized gaze data.
   References: [Hollenstein et al. (2019)](https://arxiv.org/abs/1904.02682), [Sood et al. (2020)](https://proceedings.neurips.cc/paper/2020/hash/460191c72f67e90150a093b4585e7eb4-Abstract.html), [Khurana et al. (2023)](https://aclanthology.org/2023.eacl-main.139/), [Bolliger et al. (2023)](https://aclanthology.org/2023.emnlp-main.960/).
   **Level: MSc**
-- _Investigating Information Asymmetry on Wikipedia_.
+- :hourglass_flowing_sand: _Investigating Information Asymmetry on Wikipedia_.
 Information asymmetry (IA)
   refers to the fact that the volume and type of information on the web varies between languages.
 For example, prior work by [Kolbitsch and Maurer (2006)](https://www.researchgate.net/profile/Josef-Kolbitsch/publication/200772707_The_Transformation_of_the_Web_How_Emerging_Communities_Shape_the_Information_We_Consume/links/00b7d52453fcba84d3000000/The-Transformation-of-the-Web-How-Emerging-Communities-Shape-the-Information-We-Consume.pdf) and [Callahan et al. (2011)](https://homes.luddy.indiana.edu/herring/callahan.herring.2011.pdf) find that articles about locally famous people (“local heroes”) are written in